-- An accident form will be completed by the first aider on the same day or as soon as possible after an incident resulting in an injury - As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form at appendix 2 - A copy of the accident report form will also be added to the pupil's educational record by the office staff.
+- An accident form will be completed by the first aider on the same day or as soon as possible after an incident resulting in an injury.
+A copy will be sent home with the injured party. - As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form in appendix 2 of the Health and Safety Policy.

-Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments)

-Regulations 1979, and then securely disposed of.
+- A copy of the accident report form will also be added to the pupil's educational record by the office staff. - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.